ergo/crossroadsjs-router/README.md

 - first route name: master
 - second route name: master_other

-Means that route `master_other` is piped into `master` router.
-Element will create all the necessary routers and chain them together.
+means that route `master_other` is piped into `master` router.
+This element will create all the necessary routers and chain them together.
 Remember that you need to pass the `subroute*` to route definitions for this to work correctly.